Aera23/-/README.md

-# Aera23's repo :)
+# Chat and stopwatch
-This is where I can share code from my site
+New: Delete messages!
+(Change the $_COOKIE['in'] to your cookie, and the != to == if you want exclusive access to delete)

-In particular, it contains the script for the chat page, "creation stopwatch" and the CAPTCHA Note that the stopwatch counts time since it was installed.
+In particular, it contains the script for the chat page, "creation stopwatch" and the CAPTCHA Note that the stopwatch counts time since it was run.
 To reset it, delete time2.txt

 # Installation
 * Just copy the files into the directory you want to.